lizac9/project1-glasgow-necropolis/README.md

 - The content for the History was taken from Glasgow Necropolis article in [Wikipedia](https://en.wikipedia.org/wiki/Glasgow_Necropolis#History) and [Atlas Obscura](https://www.atlasobscura.com/places/glasgow-necropolis).

 #### **Media:**
-- The image used on the Home Index page was taken with a analog film camera Minolta X-700 by me.
+- The image used on the Home Index page was taken with an analog film camera Minolta X-700 by me.
 The image used for the History page was taken from the [Glasgow Necropolis.org](https://www.glasgownecropolis.org/) website.

 [Back to Top](#glasgow-necropolis)